c2is/Bigfoot/README.md

     ./app/console bigfoot:theme:install (--symlink)

 This command installs bigfoot assets and also executes the usual assets:install command.
+If executed with the symlink option, assets will be installed via a symbolic link (instead of hard copy), which is recommended during development (no need to assets:install everytime a css / js file is changed).

 Bigfoot assets are loaded via Assetic and are gitignored.
 To have the admin interface display properly in production environment, you first must dump the assets with :